 Details of Healthier Childhoods research projects will be available here.

-The ACE Health Integration Team and ARC West are committed to involving children and young people, family members and other members of the public in our research to support evidence-based improvements.
+The Adversity and Trauma Health Integration Team and ARC West are committed to involving children and young people, family members and other members of the public in our research to support evidence-based improvements.
 You can read more about this work here.

 We are taking a ‘life-course’ approach and looking across the system to identify gaps in provision at particular points along the life course and in system integration, across for example, social care, education, health, policing, housing, city planning and the inclusive growth agenda.